CICE-Consortium/Icepack/doc/source/science_guide/sg_tracers.rst

 Tracers that depend on other tracers
 ------------------------------------

+*Note that the cesm pond option is being deprecated.*

 Tracers may be defined that depend on other tracers.
 Melt pond tracers provide an example (these equations pertain to cesm and topo tracers;
 level-ice tracers are similar with an extra factor of :math:`a_{lvl}`,